 A mould inspection simply confirms the presence of mould and generally defines the extent of the problem.
 The main purpose of a mould inspection is to identify the source or sources of the moisture that allows the mould to grow!
-The second most important purpose is to recommend solutions to eradicate the sources of the moisture!
+The second most important purpose of the mould inspection is to recommend solutions to eradicate the sources of moisture!

 Mould testing attempts to identify what specific type of mould is in your home and how many mould spores are in the air.
 However, keep in mind the following:

 The WHO has set no guidelinesfor an acceptable amount of mould or mould spores in a house.
 WHO therefore agrees that mould testing is not always useful for this reason.
-Instead, they recommend hiring a professional inspector to look for the reasons that the mould is present.
+Instead, they recommend hiring a professional inspector to look for why the mould is present.

 Mould testing is expensive.
 Any money spent on mould testing will not be available for cleaning up the mould and fixing the water problem that led to the mould.
-Furthermore, the samples can take days or weeks to be analyzed.
-This is time that is lost that could better be spent cleaning up the mould and fixing the water problem.
-No recognized authoritative public agency recommends mould testing as a guide to the cleaning up of mould or the correction of the water problem.
+Furthermore, the Laborities can take days or weeks to analyse samples.
+It is better to use this time to clean up the mould and fix the water problem.
+No recognised authoritative public agency recommends mould testing as a guide to the cleaning up of mould or the correction of the water problem.

 What happens during a mould inspection?

-Mould inspection is a visual inspection of a house.
+A mould inspection is a visual inspection of a house.
 Aside from a good flashlight and camera, the specialised equipment needed is a moisture meter, a humidity meter, a temperature meter and possibly an infrared camera.
-This equipment is useful in determining whether a particular area is wet, humid and warmer than other areas of the home.
+This equipment is used by the mould inspector in determining whether a particular area is wet, humid and warmer than other areas of the home.

 Mould inspectors must have a mould certification.
 I am mould inspection certified and experienced in mould inspection and mould remediation.